How Do I Hire a Reputable Moving Company?

 - Do not accept a flat quote over the phone, no matter how much information you think you provide the company during your initial call.
 You want the company to come to your home to actually look at your stuff.

-- The moving company should conduct a very thorough walkthrough of your home to truly examine everything you need moved.
+- The moving company should conduct a very thorough walkthrough of your home to truly examine everything you need to move.

 - Listen to how the moving company talks during that walkthrough.
 You want them to ask you very specific questions about your possessions to ensure they are moved safely and because those questions mean the company is detail-oriented.